 Consider Keeping Your Current Phone Or Buying An Older Model

-I remember I used to get my cell phone for free by signing a two year contract with my cell phone service provider.
-Technically, the price of the phone was baked into the two year contract, but the company didn’t offer better rates for not signing a contract.
+I remember I used to get my cell phone for free by signing a two-year contract with my cell phone service provider.
+Technically, the price of the phone was included in a two-year contract, but the company didn’t offer better rates for not signing a contract.
 It simply made sense to upgrade my phone every two years.

 Within the last few years, cell phone service providers moved away from these contracts because smartphone prices skyrocketed.
 Now, cell phone service providers either make you purchase your cell phone outright, lease your cell phone from the company or purchase your phone on a monthly payment plan.

 The best way to cut your cell phone device cost is by purchasing a cell phone that is a couple of generations out of date.
 For instance, consider buying the iPhone 7 instead of the iPhone X. It could save you hundreds of dollars.
 If you don’t want to give up the latest technology, consider upgrading your phone less often.
 Take care of your phone and make it last for two or three cycles rather than upgrading every year.